AI - 2 Chatbots Debating Each Other (Difficulty: 4)

 -

-Closing Statement: Add another button, which will trigger both chatbots to give a closing statement.
+Closing Statement: Add yet another button “Closing”, which will trigger both chatbots to give a closing statement.

 -

-AI Judge: Add another button, which will invoke a third chatbot to serve as the judge, and evaluate both sides on their performance.
+AI Judge: Add another button “Judge”, which will invoke a third chatbot to serve as the judge, and evaluate both sides on their performance.
 Note that to make this happen, you would have to store all the messages from both chatbots in a list or table.

 -

-Other Debate Formats: you can modify the flow to use other formats for debate competitions, such as Lincoln-Douglas Debate, Public Forum Debate, Congressional Debate, etc.
+Other Debate Formats: You can modify the flow to accommodate other debate formats, such as Lincoln-Douglas Debate, Public Forum Debate, and Congressional Debate.

 -